odedAtias/Github-Finder/README.md

 # Github-Finder 🔎

-A project to create a user search engine on Github.
+A project to create a  search engine Github users.

 ![GithubFinder](GithubFinder.png)